Are You Making These Mistakes With Amazon AWS Containers?

 Not Monitoring External Operations

 While Amazon AWS provides customers with monitoring tools, these are limited to watching activities within their systems.
-For external facing operations, you still need a third-party tool to help ensure your sites are optimized and are loading properly for customers.
-Site24x7 for example offers a solution which provides web page analysis to spot bottlenecks on your properties along with the option to segment metrics by individual web transaction, browser, platform, ISP and more.
+For external-facing operations, you still need a third-party tool to help ensure your sites are optimized and are loading properly for customers.
+Site24x7 for example offers a solution that provides web page analysis to spot bottlenecks on your properties along with the option to segment metrics by individual web transaction, browser, platform, ISP, and more.